 The third option is Easy Serving Espresso, or ESE, pods.
-Invented by Italian coffee company Illy, these soft, eco-friendly pods work with specifically-designed espresso filters and take the guesswork out of your espresso preparation.
+Invented by Italian coffee company Illy, these soft, eco-friendly pods work with specially-designed espresso filters and take the guesswork out of your espresso preparation.

 Espresso machines can be complicated, with many moving parts, so your warranty may come into play.
 All of the machines we reviewed have at least a one-year warranty, though they may go all the way up to 10 years.
 Keep in mind that even if your machine is covered by a warranty, the manufacturer may still charge you for shipping or repairs.
-You may want to read the warranty information carefully before purchasing a machine, and register your machine with the company when you receive it.
+You may want to read the warranty information carefully before purchasing a machine and register your machine with the company when you receive it.

 Our top pick is Mr. Coffee Cafe Barista Espresso and Cappuccino Maker, which has lots of useful features, a simple interface, and convenient automatic options.
 If you’re working with a smaller budget, you may want to try the De’Longhi EC155 15 BAR Pump Espresso and Cappuccino Maker, a lightweight, low-priced manual brewer offering great value.